High Scoring Large Cap stocks have outperformed low scoring stocks by 90% over last 4 years

 Buy Backs: Company has bought back it's stock in the past which is a good thing.

-Momentum: Stock is suffering a negative price momentum.
-Stock is down -7.4% in last 30 days.
+Momentum: Stock price has a strong positive momentum.
+Stock is up 5.6% in last 30 days.

 Investor Care | |